On Le Jan-Sznitman's stochastic approach to the Navier-Stokes equations: Abstract

 \section{Abstract}

-The stochastic approach first introduced by Le Jan and Sznitman (1997), further elaborated by Bhattacharya et al (2003), for the Navier-Stokes equations naturally faces the issue of stochastic explosion which they circumvented by an artificial coin-tossing device.
-Inspired by the recent works of Dascaliuc et al in 2015 and 2019, we introduce a simpler and more natural method to circumvent the stochastic explosion issue.
-At the same time, we relax the pointwise smallness condition on the initial data (up to a normalization) in the Fourier space which has been seen as a natural assumption for Le Jan--Sznitman’s construction.
-The new approach makes clear some symmetry properties, which are somewhat hidden in Le Jan--Sznitman’s approach, of the stochastic process underlying the construction.
-We use these symmetry properties to give a simple proof of the global well-posedness of the Navier-Stokes equations for small initial data in scale-critical Fourier-Besov spaces.
-We also obtain the \emph{pointwise convergence} of the Picard's iteration associated with the Fourier-transformed Navier-Stokes equations for small initial data in scale-critical Herz spaces.
+The paper explores the symbiotic relation between the Navier-Stokes equations and the associated stochastic cascades.
+Specifically, we examine how some well-known existence and uniqueness results for the Navier-Stokes equations can inform about the probabilistic features of the associated stochastic cascades, and how some probabilistic features of the stochastic cascades can, in turn, inform about the existence and uniqueness (or the lack thereof) of solutions.
+Our method of incorporating the stochastic explosion gives a simpler and more natural method to construct the solution compared to the original construction by Le Jan and Sznitman.
+This new stochastic construction is then used to show the finite-time blowup and non-uniqueness of the initial value problem for the Montgomery-Smith equation.
+We exploit symmetry properties inherent in our construction to give a simple proof of the global well-posedness results for small initial data in scale-critical Fourier-Besov spaces.
+We also obtain the pointwise convergence of the Picard's iteration associated with the Fourier-transformed Navier-Stokes equations.